huggingface/blog/speecht5.md

 generator = pipeline(task="automatic-speech-recognition", model="microsoft/speecht5_asr")
 ```

-As speech audio we’ll use the same input as in the previous section, but any audio file will work, as the pipeline automatically converts the audio into the correct format.
+As speech audio, we’ll use the same input as in the previous section, but any audio file will work, as the pipeline automatically converts the audio into the correct format.

 ```python
 from datasets import load_dataset